Japanese invasion of Parang: Background

 Philippine Army posted 2nd Infantry Regiment part of 1st Infantry Division a regular unit of Philippine Commonwealth Army.
 The regiment homebased was in Camp Luna in Parang, Cotabato (now Maguindanao).
 In October 1941 Lieutenant Colonel Calixto Duque, replaced Colonel Fidel Segundo as he was appointed as Superintendent of Philippine Military Academy.
 In preparation of the defense of Parang and Polloc Harbor.
 Duque trained his inexperienced men almost everyday but with limited arms, ammunition, and fresh recruits that composing his regiment he relegated to just delay the advance of the Japanese as long as his unit can and withdraw to Lanao or Cotabato City.

 Invasion

-In April 26, 1942 Kawaguchi Detachment left Cebu for Lanao and Cotabato.
+On April 26, 1942, Kawaguchi Detachment left Cebu for Lanao and Cotabato.
 In April 28, Zamboanga Force reported to Mindanao Force HQ of the Naval Task Force with 11 transports carrying Kawaguchi Detachment passing Zamboanga.
 Mindanao HQ informed 81st Division HQ and 101st Division HQ to prepare.